Cards & Tiles

 Tiles have additional actions to indicate states, such as hover and focus.

-Allowing flexibility in cards makes it difficult to create an example for every option.
-The diagram, following guidelines, outlines the key principles to follow when creating cards and tiles.
+Allowing flexibility in cards and tiles makes it difficult to create an example for every option.
+The diagram, following the guidelines, outlines the key principles for creating cards and tiles.

 Hierarchy